python-astronaut/Automated-Guest-Response/README.md

 So one night, back at staff accommodation, I decided to write this program.
 I ended up putting together a command line program.
 It’s dead simple.
 It uses a set of JSON templates — just prewritten emails with placeholders for the details that change, like the guest’s name or check-in date. customizeable and there is fuctionality build in where I could automated the process and create a pipeline.

 Also I was thinking about automating an api call into the program.
 So that you could actually have custom emails lines build in maybe 1-2 sentances as personalized emails can be annoying at times.
-That said this was submitted to my boss which I believe is still using it today. :)
+That said this is free to use at your discretion just please site me when doing so however this is open software.

+Enjoy :)

+-Orion